luciaconde/Tastic/like/README.md

-### 'like' dataset
+### 'Like' dataset

-This folder contains the song files that the user tagged as 'liked'
+This folder contains the song files that the user tagged as 'liked'.